blazium-engine/blazium-docs/tutorials/io/data_paths.rst

 .. _doc_data_paths:

-File paths in Godot projects
+File paths in Blazium projects
 ============================

-This page explains how file paths work inside Godot projects.
-You will learn how to access paths in your projects using the ``res://`` and ``user://`` notations, and where Godot stores project and editor files on your and your users' systems.
+This page explains how file paths work inside Blazium projects.
+You will learn how to access paths in your projects using the ``res://`` and ``user://`` notations, and where Blazium stores project and editor files on your and your users' systems.

 Path separators
 ---------------

-To make supporting multiple platforms easier, Godot uses **UNIX-style path separators** (forward slash ``/``).
+To make supporting multiple platforms easier, Blazium uses **UNIX-style path separators** (forward slash ``/``).
 These work on all platforms, **including Windows**.

-Instead of writing paths like ``C:\Projects\Game``, in Godot, you should write ``C:/Projects/Game``.
+Instead of writing paths like ``C:\Projects\Game``, in Blazium, you should write ``C:/Projects/Game``.

 Windows-style path separators (backward slash ``\``) are also supported in some